Guide to Zirconium and Zirconium Compounds

 As a transition metal, zirconium forms various inorganic compounds, such as zirconium dioxide (ZrO2).
 This compound, also referred to as zirconia, has exceptional fracture toughness and chemical resistance, especially in its cubic form.
 These properties make zirconia useful as a thermal barrier coating, though it is also a common diamond substitute.
 Zirconium tungstate is an unusual substance in that it shrinks in all directions when heated, whereas other elements expand when heated.
 Other inorganic zirconium compounds include zirconium (II) hydride, zirconium nitride, and zirconium tetrachloride (ZrCl4), which is used in the Friedel-Crafts reaction.
 Organozirconium chemistry is the study of compounds containing a carbon-zirconium bond.
 These organozirconium compounds are often employed as polymerization catalysts.
 The first such compound was zirconocene dibromide, prepared in 1952 by John M. Birmingham at Harvard University.
 Schwartz’s reagent, prepared in 1970 by P. C. Wailes and H. Weigold, is a metallocene used in organic synthesis for transformations of alkenes and alkynes.

-Titanium Processing Center (TPC) is a stocking distributor of commercially pure and titanium alloy products in bar, sheet, plate, pipe, tubing, fasteners, fittings and more.
-We provide professional service and certified titanium products from our headquarters in New Baltimore, Michigan or one of our offices in California, Florida and Georgia.
+Titanium Processing Center (TPC) is a stocking distributor and service center of commercially pure and titanium alloy products in bar, sheet, plate, pipe, tubing, fasteners, fittings and more.
+We provide professional service and certified titanium products from our headquarters in New Baltimore, Michigan.